Mastering the Past Simple: Pronouncing ED Endings Correctly

 stay stayed sue sued lie lied

-This is a useful pronunciation skill to master, so if you would like to sound more natural when you speak English, keep practicing!
+This is a useful pronunciation skill to master, so if you would like to sound more natural when you speak English, keep practicing the pronunciation of final ed.

 Leave a comment